C-Johnson83/python_challenge/README.md

 # python_challenge
 Module 3 Challenge

-# Unit 3 Homework: Python
+# Unit 3 Challenge: Python

 In this assignment, you'll complete two challenges in which you'll apply your new Python skills.